matrix-io/malos-dotnet/README.rst

         static void Main(string[] args)
         {
-            // Initialize the drive for malos vision. driver = new matrix_io_malos.Driver("127.0.0.1", matrix_io_malos.BasePort.Vision);
+            // Initialize the driver for malos vision with the IP and the BasePort. driver = new matrix_io_malos.Driver("127.0.0.1", matrix_io_malos.BasePort.Vision);

             // Add the event handler to receive the data events.